hglattergotz/pardot/README.md

 own set of status codes that need to be handled.
 This connector captures the status codes and messages and throws exceptions that contain this information.
-If it should be necessary to handle the individual cases this is possible by catching the exception and getting the code from it.
+If it should be necessary to handle the individual cases this is possible by catching the exception and extracting the error code from it.

 All exceptions emitted by the library implement the ExceptionInterface.
 Any exceptions raised in the HTTP layer are wrapped into a RequestException.